sereinne/gummypy/README.md

 A small library that contains wrapper functions around the [gum](https://github.com/charmbracelet/gum) CLI tool.

 # Usage
 Below is an example on how to use the `choose` function.
-All wrappers of each subcommand in `gum` are in a class called `GumWrappers`

 ```python
 # `GumWrappers` is a class that only has static methods (classmethods) of each subcommands of `gum`